INFURA/developer-resources/guides/README.md

 # Infura & Frontends Guide

+This directory contains code for the guide series on blog.infura.io

+Below, you can find a curated list of links and tutorials for learning web3 and frontend development for dapps.
+These are very useful for starting out, including reseources for hackathons and similar projects.

 ## Ethereum Libraries for Web3 connections:
 (use Infura API key as the Provider/Gateway/RPC URL for these)
 #### Javascript